Why you should take a data first approach to AI

 There's a lot of discussion of "data prep" and "data cleaning" but what actually differentiates high quality data from low quality?

 Most machine learning systems today are still using supervised learning.
 That means that the training data consists of (input, output) pairs and we wish the system to be able to take the input and map to the output.
 For example, the input may be an audio clip and the output could be the transcribed speech.
 Or the input might be an image of a damaged car and the output could be the locations of all the scratches.
 At Humanloop we focus on NLP so an example input for us might be a customer service message and the output could be a templated response.
-Building these training datasets usually requires having human's manually label the inputs for the computer to learn from.
+Building these training datasets usually requires having humans manually label the inputs for the computer to learn from.

 If there's ambiguity in the way data is labeled then the ML model will need much more data to get to high performance.
 There are a few different ways that data collection and annotation can go wrong:

-- Simple misannotations The simplest type of mistake is just a misannotation.
+Simple misannotations The simplest type of mistake is just a misannotation.
 This is when an annotator, perhaps tired from lots of labeling, accidentally puts a data point in the wrong class.
 Although it's a simple error, it's surprisingly common and can have huge negative impact on AI system performance.
 A recent investigation of benchmark datasets in computer vision research found that over 3% of all data points were mislabeled.
-Over 6% of the Imagenet validation data set is mislabeled.
+Over 6% of the ImageNet validation data set is mislabeled.
 How can you expect to get high performance when the benchmark data is wrong?!

-- Inconsistencies in annotation guidelines There is often subtlety in the correct way to annotate a piece of data.
+Inconsistencies in annotation guidelines There is often subtlety in the correct way to annotate a piece of data.
 For example, imagine that you are instructed to read social media posts and annotate whether or not they are product reviews.
-This seems like a straightforward task but once you start annotating you quickly realise that "product" is a remarkably vague instruction.
+This seems like a straightforward task but once you start annotating you quickly realize that "product" is a remarkably vague instruction.
 Should you include digital media like podcasts or movies as products?
 If one annotator says "yes" and another annotator says "no", your AI system will inevitably have lower performance.
 Similarly if you're asked to put bounding boxes around pedestrians in images for driverless cars, how much of the background should you include?

-- both of these examples might seem reasonable to a human annotator but if there's inconsistency between annotators then model performance will inevitably suffer.
+Both of these examples might seem reasonable to a human annotator but if there's inconsistency between annotators then model performance will inevitably suffer.
 Teams need ways to quickly find sources of confusion between annotators and the model and fix this,

-- Imbalanced data or missing classes How we collect our data has a big impact on the composition of our datasets and that in turn can affect the performance of models on specific classes or subsets of data.
+Imbalanced data or missing classes How we collect our data has a big impact on the composition of our datasets and that in turn can affect the performance of models on specific classes or subsets of data.
 In most real world datasets the number of examples found in each category we want to classify, the class balance, can vary wildly.
-This can cause worse performance but also exacerbate problems of fairness and bias.
+This can cause worse performance but also exacerbates problems of fairness and bias.

-- For example, google AI's face recognition system was famously poor at recognizing people of color and this was in big part a result of having a dataset that didn't have diverse enough examples.
+For example, Google AI's face recognition system was famously poor at recognizing people of color and this was in big part a result of having a dataset that didn't have diverse enough examples.
 (Amongst many other problems)

-- Tools like active-learning help find rare classes in larger datasets and so make it easier to produce rich balanced datasets.
+Tools like active learning help find rare classes in larger datasets and so make it easier to produce rich balanced datasets.

 Data quality matters even more in small datasets